syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/row/row.md

 You can customize the appearance of the rows by using the [RowDataBound](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Grids.Grid.html#Syncfusion_EJ2_Grids_Grid_RowDataBound) event.
 This event triggers for every row when it is bound to the data source.
 In the event handler, you can get the `RowDataBoundEventArgs` object, which contains details of the row.
 You can use this object to modify the row's appearance, add custom elements, or perform any other customization.

-Here's an example of how you can use the `rowDataBound` event to customize the styles of rows based on the value of the **Freight** column.
+Here's an example of how you can use the `RowDataBound` event to customize the styles of rows based on the value of the **Freight** column.
 This example involves checking the value of the Freight column for each row and adding a CSS class to the row based on the value.
 The CSS classes **below-30**, **below-80**, and **above-80** can then be defined in your stylesheet to apply the desired styles to the rows.

 {% tabs %}
 {% highlight razor tabtitle="CSHTML" %}